dustinsand/spring-ai-rag-playground/README.md

 ## Experiments

 Experiments have been done with OpenAI and Ollama so far.
-You will need to modify the application.properties to switc
+You will need to modify the application.properties to configure for the experiment you want to run.

 ### OpenAI
 Before running the application for OpenAI, you'll need to acquire an OpenAI API key.